Iron ore: Australia

-Geoscience Australia calculates that the country's "economic demonstrated resources" of iron currently amount to 24 gigatonnes, or 24000000000 t.
-Another estimate places Australia's reserves of iron ore at 52000000000 t, or 30% of the world's estimated 170000000000 t, of which Western Australia accounts for 28000000000 t.
-The current production rate from the Pilbara region of Western Australia is approximately 844000000 t per year and rising.
+In 2018, Geoscience Australia calculated that the country's "economic demonstrated resources" of iron currently amount to 33 e9t.
+Another 2021 estimate places Australia's reserves of iron ore at 52 e9t, or 30% of the world's estimated 170 e9t, of which Western Australia accounts for 28 e9t.
+The current production rate from the Pilbara region of Western Australia is approximately 844 e6t per year and rising.
 Gavin Mudd (RMIT University) and Jonathon Law (CSIRO) expect it to be gone within 30–50 years and 56 years, respectively.
 These 2010 estimates require ongoing review to take into account shifting demand for lower-grade iron ore and improving mining and recovery techniques (allowing deeper mining below the groundwater table).

 Brazil

 Brazil is the second-largest producer of iron ore after Australia, accounting for 16% of the world's iron ore production.
-After a somewhat sluggish production volume 2010-2020, partly due to the Mariana dam disaster in 2015 and the Brumadinho dam disaster in 2019, which halted the production at the two involved mines, production has increased steadily since 2021, when Brazil produced 431000000 t.
-In 2022 it increased to 435000000 t and in 2023 to 440000000 t.
+After a somewhat sluggish production volume 2010-2020, partly due to the Mariana dam disaster in 2015 and the Brumadinho dam disaster in 2019, which halted the production at the two involved mines, production has increased steadily since 2021, when Brazil produced 431 e6t.
+In 2022 it increased to 435 e6t and in 2023 to 440 e6t.

-The Brazilian production is expected to rise by a CAGR of 2% between 2023 and 2027, and industry analyst Fitch Solutions forecasted in 2021 that Brazil's annual production will reach 592000000 t by 2030.
+The Brazilian production is expected to rise by a CAGR of 2% between 2023 and 2027, and industry analyst Fitch Solutions forecasted in 2021 that Brazil's annual production will reach 592 e6t by 2030.

 Canada

-In 2017, Canadian iron ore mines produced 49000000 t of iron ore in concentrate pellets and 13.6 million tons of crude steel.
-Of the 13600000 t of steel 7000000 t was exported, and 43100000 t of iron ore was exported at a value of $4.6 billion.
+In 2017, Canadian iron ore mines produced 49 e6t of iron ore in concentrate pellets and 13.6 million tons of crude steel.
+Of the 13.6 e6t of steel 7 e6t was exported, and 43.1 e6t of iron ore was exported at a value of $4.6 billion.
 Of the iron ore exported, 38.5% of the volume was iron ore pellets with a value of $2.3 billion, and 61.5% was iron ore concentrates with a value of $2.3 billion.
 46% of Canada's iron ore comes from the Iron Ore Company of Canada mine, in Labrador City, Newfoundland, with secondary sources including the Mary River Mine in Nunavut.

 India

-According to the U.S. Geological Survey's 2021 Report on iron ore, India is estimated to produce 59000000 t of iron ore in 2020, placing it as the seventh-largest global center of iron ore production, behind Australia, Brazil, China, Russia, South Africa, and Ukraine.
+According to the US Geological Survey's 2021 Report on iron ore, India is estimated to produce 59 e6t of iron ore in 2020, placing it as the seventh-largest global center of iron ore production, behind Australia, Brazil, China, Russia, South Africa, and Ukraine.

-India's iron ore production in 2023 was 285,000,000 metric tonnes and was the fourth largest producer in the world.
+India's iron ore production in 2023 was 285 e6t and was the fourth largest producer in the world.

 Ukraine

-According to the U.S. Geological Survey's 2021 report on iron ore, Ukraine is estimated to have produced 62000000 t of iron ore in 2020, placing it as the seventh largest global center of iron ore production, behind Australia, Brazil, China, India, Russia, and South Africa.
+According to the US Geological Survey's 2021 report on iron ore, Ukraine is estimated to have produced 62 e6t of iron ore in 2020, placing it as the seventh largest global center of iron ore production, behind Australia, Brazil, China, India, Russia, and South Africa.
 Producers of iron ore in Ukraine include Ferrexpo, Metinvest, and ArcelorMittal Kryvyi Rih.